Engineered wood: Other types of modified wood

-New techniques have been introduced in the field of engineered wood in recent years.
-Natural wood is being transformed in laboratories through various chemical and physical treatments to achieve tailored mechanical, optical, thermal, and conduction properties, by influencing the wood’s structure.
+Techniques have been introduced in the field of engineered wood including transformation of natural wood in laboratories through chemical and/or physical treatments to achieve tailored mechanical, optical, thermal, and conduction properties.

 Densified wood

 Densified wood can be made by using a mechanical hot press to compress wood fibers, sometimes in combination with chemical modification of the wood.
 These processes have been shown to increase the density by a factor of three.
 This increase in density is expected to enhance the strength and stiffness of the wood by a proportional amount.
-More recent studies have combined chemical processes with traditional mechanical hot press methods.
+Studies published in 2018 combined chemical processes with traditional mechanical hot press methods.
 These chemical processes break down lignin and hemicellulose that are found naturally in the wood.
 Following dissolution, the cellulose strands that remain are mechanically hot compressed.
 Compared to the three-fold increase in strength observed from hot pressing alone, chemically processed wood has been shown to yield an 11-fold improvement.
 This extra strength comes from hydrogen bonds formed between the aligned cellulose nanofibers.

-The densified wood possessed mechanical strength properties on par with steel used in building construction, opening the door for applications of densified wood in situations where regular strength wood would fail.
-Environmentally, wood requires significantly less carbon dioxide to produce than steel.
+The densified wood possessed mechanical strength comparable to steel used in construction, expanding its potential applications beyond those of traditional wood.
+It also has a lower environmental footprint than steel, requiring significantly less carbon dioxide to produce.
+A commercial version of densified wood, branded as SuperWood, is being developed by InventWood, a startup based in Maryland.
+The company plans to begin limited production in 2025, focusing initially on building facade applications.

-Thermally efficient wood
+Synthetic resin densified wood is resin-impregnated densified wood, also known as compreg.
+Usually phenolic resin is used as impregnation resin to impregnate and laminate plywood layers.
+Sometimes layers are not impregnated before lamination.
+It is also possible to impregnate wood chips to produce molded pressed wood components.